 There might be cases when your API doesn’t work, or exhibits unexpected behavior.
-If you’re not getting any response, Postman will display a message that there was an error connecting to the server.
+If you’re not getting any response, Postman will display a message about an error in connecting to the server.

-For more details about the possible causes of the error, open Postman Console, which has detailed information about the failure, which can substantially reduce the time required to troubleshoot.
-Consider the following issues as you’re troubleshooting API requests.
+For more details about the possible causes of the error, open Postman Console.
+It has detailed information about the failure.

 If Postman is unable to connect to your server, it shows the message above.
 Usually, the easiest way to check if there are connectivity issues is to open your server address in a browser, such as Chrome or Firefox.
 If opening it in the browser works, then the possible causes could be:

-Some firewalls may be configured to block non-browser connections, in this case, you should talk to your network administrators in order for Postman to work.
+Some firewalls may be configured to block non-browser connections.
+In this case, you should talk to your network administrators for Postman to work.

 If you are using a proxy server to make requests, make sure you configure it correctly.
 By default, Postman uses the proxy settings configured in your Operating System’s network settings.
 Postman Console will provide debug information about the proxy server.

 When using HTTPS connections, Postman might show the error above.
 In this case, you can turn off SSL verification in the Postman Settings.
 If that does not help, your server might be using a client-side SSL connection, which you can configure in Postman Settings.
 Use the Postman Console to ensure that the correct SSL certificate is being sent to the server.

 If you use variables in your request, make sure they are defined in your environment or globals.
 Unresolved request variables may result in invalid server addresses.